GladysAssistant/v4-website/en/docs/integrations/camera.md

 sidebar_label: Camera
 ---

-Gladys supports cameras which expose a RTSP or HTTP stream.
+Gladys supports cameras that expose a RTSP or HTTP stream.

 You'll first need to find in your user manual or on the camera's website the RTSP/HTTP URL of the stream.